-After conducting comprehensive assessments of 75 parks in Antioch, Bay Point, Concord (Monument Community), Pittsburg and San Pablo, the Groups found that parks located in lower income communities were disproportionately plagued by crime, graffiti or unsafe conditions.
+After conducting comprehensive assessments of 100 parks in Antioch, Bay Point, Concord, Pittsburg, San Pablo, and Richmond, the Regional Groups found that parks located in lower income communities were disproportionately plagued by inadequate amenities, crime, or unsafe conditions.
 They took their findings to local city councils and advocated for an equitable investment into the County’s most neglected parks.
-To date, the Groups have acquired $2.5 million in local funding to refurbish priority parks and provide all children with safe, vibrant places to play.
+To date, the Groups have acquired $3.1 million in local funding and have refurbished 7 priority parks to provide all children with safe, vibrant places to play.

 Safe and Complete Streets for Children

-The Groups also have had advocacy victories garnering nearly $15 million in federal grants to make streets safer for pedestrians and bicyclists on heavily trafficked streets in low-income neighborhoods in Concord and San Pablo.
+The Groups’ advocacy for safer streets has resulted in nearly $15 million in federal grants and local investments to make streets safer for pedestrians and bicyclists on heavily trafficked streets in low-income neighborhoods in Concord and San Pablo.

 Community Organizing and Leadership Development

 The Regional Groups are a strong community-led voice for young children across the County.
-They partner with 8 cities, serve on 6 collaboratives and invest thousands of volunteer hours annually to promote social justice, community power, and optimal childhood development.
+They partner with 8 cities, serve on 6 collaboratives and invest thousands of volunteer advocacy hours annually to promote health equity, social justice, community voice, and optimal childhood development.

 Click on the links below to learn more about each Regional Group.